 - If your loved one is living with a condition such as dementia or Parkinson’s and you are seeking someone with specific experience, specialist respite care will provide the reassurance and expertise needed.

 Still unsure?
-Our experienced care team is on hand to talk things through and help you decide what would work best for you and your family.
+Our experienced care team is available to discuss options and help you determine what would work best for you and your family.

-As one of the UK’s most prestigious care agencies, we know how important rest and recovery is for physical and mental wellbeing.
-That is why we can introduce you to a highly-skilled, self-employed carer who will provide excellent short-term live-in respite care for you or your loved one, to allow for a much needed break.
+As one of the UK’s most prestigious care agencies, we understand the importance of rest and recovery for both physical and mental well-being.
+That is why we can introduce you to a highly skilled, self-employed carer who will provide excellent short-term live-in respite care for you or your loved one, allowing for a much-needed break.

-Our experienced carers can either temporarily assist with support in lieu of an existing care giver, or to share the care responsibilities to provide much needed alleviation.
+Our experienced carers can either temporarily assist with support in lieu of an existing carer or share the care responsibilities to provide compassionate alleviation.

-Our short-term care can also be the perfect solution, for not just giving the primary caregiver a well deserved break, but to provide you or your loved one with support they may need after being discharged from hospital.
+Our short-term care can also be the perfect solution, not just giving the primary caregiver a well-deserved break, but also providing you or your loved one with the support they may need after being discharged from hospital.

 The standards set by Patricia White 30 years ago still remain today.
-Call our experienced team today on 01293 224712 to discuss your respite care needs and receive a free no obligation quotation.
+Call our experienced team today on 01293 244 708 to discuss your home care needs and receive a free no obligation quotation.

 Or feel free to send us a message using our online enquiry form and a member of our expert care team will get back to you as soon as possible, typically within 24 hours.